On the computation of geometric features of spectra of linear operators on Hilbert spaces: Routines for Computing Spectra

-Here we describe the basic algorithms discussed in \cite{colb1}, which are used in some of our proofs.
-In this section we consider the problem functions $\Xi_1(A)=\mathrm{Sp}(A)$ and $\Xi_2(A)=\mathrm{Sp}_{\epsilon}(A)$ taking values in the space of non-empty compact subsets of $\mathbb{C}$ equipped with Hausdorff metric.
-The definitions of the classes $\Omega_g$ and $\Omega_f$ can be found in \S \ref{main_results_section}.
-Note that as written, the outputs of the algorithms may be empty for small $n$ (and hence not lie in the correct metric space).
-This can be avoided by computing successive $\Gamma_n(A)$ and outputting $\Gamma_{m(n)}(A)$ where $m(n)\geq n$ is minimal with $\Gamma_{m(n)}(A)\neq\emptyset$.
-This does not affect the classifications - all of the proofs of this paper still carry through, and we did not encounter this in the numerical examples.
+We describe the SCI-sharp $\Sigma_1^A$ algorithms in \cite{colb1} and \cite{colbrook3}, that are used in some of our proofs.
+In this section, we consider the problem functions $\Xi_1(A)=\mathrm{Sp}(A)$ and $\Xi_2(A)=\mathrm{Sp}_{\epsilon}(A)$, taking values in the space of non-empty compact subsets of $\mathbb{C}$ equipped with Hausdorff metric.
+The definitions of the classes $\Omega_g$ and $\Omega_f$ can be found in \S \ref{sec:rev_new_sec2}.
+As written, the outputs of the algorithms below may be empty for small $n$ (and hence not lie in the correct metric space).
+This does not affect the classifications and can be avoided by computing successive $\Gamma_n(A)$ and outputting $\Gamma_{m(n)}(A)$ where $m(n)\geq n$ is minimal with $\Gamma_{m(n)}(A)\neq\emptyset$.